jumpingjoy/watchnationpro/about-us.md

 ## Our Team
 ### Sarah Hollen (Owner)
-{% include image.html img="sarah-hollen.jpg" alt="Sarah-Hollen" caption="Sarah Hollen" align="left" %}
+{% include image.html img="sarah-hollen.webp" alt="Sarah-Hollen" caption="Sarah Hollen" align="left" %}
 ​Hey guys, I'm Sarah!
 Ever since I was a kid, ​my dad introduced me to playing sports such as tennis, badminton, and baseball.
 Since that time, I learned that being physically active is very crucial in maintaining a healthy body.

 I thought that everything was going well until I entered work, where I suffered menstruation cycle, which negatively affected my going to the office.
 I was also gaining weight and which affected my overall health.
 I wanted to stay at home because I don't want to see other people looking at my body.
 Those were the hard days.